MystenLabs/sui/docs/content/concepts/transactions/WIP-ptb.md

 ### Results

-Each transaction command produces a (possibly empty) array of values.
+Each command produces a (possibly empty) array of values.
 The type of the value can be any arbitrary Move type, so unlike inputs, the values are not limited to objects or pure values.
-The number of results generated and their types is specific to each transaction command.
+The number of results generated and their types is specific to each command.
 The specifics for each command can be found in the section for that command, but in summary:

 - `MoveCall`: the number of results and their types are determined by the Move function being called.
 Note that Move functions that return references are not supported at this time.
 - `SplitCoins`: produces (1 or more) coins from a single coin.
 The type of each coin is `sui::coin::Coin<T>` where the specific coin type `T` matches the coin being split.